 A pine box casket is the most traditional of all Jewish caskets and is used widely by many Orthodox and traditional observant families.
 The beauty in this box is its purposeful lack of adornment.
 While expertly crafted, the casket itself is made entirely of pine.

 Most of these are simple wooden boxes with a flat top.
 Some come with rails for pallbearers, though most do not.
 Many pine boxes have holes drilled in the bottom to allow dirt to come up through the casket to touch the body.
 This simple option will always be the most budget-friendly of all casket prices.
+Another benefit is that you can easily buy pine caskets online.

 2. Casket with straw bedding